draperlaboratory/cbat_tools/wp/plugin/README.md

   an output register that represents the result of the function call.
 If set to false, no registers will be used.
 Defaults to true.

+- `--wp-mem-offset=[true|false]`.
+If present, at a memory read, adds an assumption to the precondition that the memory of the modified binary is the same as the original binary at an offset calculated by aligning the data and bss sections of the binary.
+  We do this by invoking `objdump` on both binaries, and determining the starting addresses of the symbols in these sections.
+If this flag is set to false, we assume that memory between both binaries are equal during a memory read.

 ## C checking API